How to Immigrate to Canada as a Couple - Express Entry

 Couples applying through the Express Entry system can follow one of two pathways:

-The principal applicant lists the spouse, common-law partner or conjugal partner as a dependent
+The principal applicant lists the spouse, common-law partner or conjugal partner as an accompanying on the application

-The principal applicant names their partner as a secondary applicant
+The principal applicant names their partner as non-accompanying

 Oftentimes, couples will approach us with the intention of including their spouse in their Express Entry profile because they want their partner to accompany them to Canada.
 In some cases, however, the main applicant will have a higher CRS score without including their spouse.